smaranjitghose/doc2pen/CONTRIBUTING.md

 - Comment on any existing [issue(s)](https://github.com/smaranjitghose/doc2pen/issues) raised by **project maintainers** [@smaranjitghose or @anushbhatia].
 Otherwise raise a [new issue](https://github.com/smaranjitghose/doc2pen/issues/new).

-## Using Docker for Setup

-* Install [Docker](https://docs.docker.com/engine/install/), from the given link.

-* Once Docker is installed, use the following two commands to run the app in the root dicrectory:
-  * `docker-compose build` , This command will build the project
-  * `docker-compose up`, This command will run the container.

-* You can open the project on `localhost:3000` on the machine.

-Note: If you are using docker-desktop on Windows Or WSL2 i.e Windows Subsystem For Linux, you can use the GUI Options to run the containers

 > ## Guidelines for raising a new issue:
 >